masylum/mongolia/README.md

     attrChanged(attr)

+Adds an error to your validator.
+Accept dot notation to add nested errors.

+    addError(field, value)

-Returns true if the attributed failed a validation
+Returns true if the attributed failed a validation.
+Accept dot notation to check nested errors.

     hasError(field)